jmoiron/johnny-cache/docs/queryset_cache.rst

 The sender of these signals is always the ``QueryCacheBackend`` itself.

-.. todo: describe the signals use & functionality

 Customization
 ~~~~~~~~~~~~~

+There are many aspects of the behavior of the QuerySet Cache that are pluggable,
+but no easy settings-style hooks are yet provided for them.
+More ability to
+control the way Johnny functions is planned for future releases.

 .. todo: details on providing custom KeyGen's, etc.